-A trip to India is incomplete without visiting a few temple destinations, which include:
+A trip to India is incomplete without experiencing the beauty of a few temple architecture in India, which include:

 Meenakshi Amman Temple – The largest temple in the country located in Madurai a magnificent city of South India.
 Meenakshi Temple is considered to be the largest given its size and area.
 The temple has 14 gopurams or gateways that are magnificently decorated with the most beautiful engravings and paintings that adorn their walls.